Schnitzelburger/2ndminiproject/README.md

 Almost done.
 We then use `melt()` to put every variable into a column such that each row under those columns becomes a respective column to each variable, based on `Subject_ID` and `Activity_Name`.

 Finally, we use `dcast()` to separate the variables once more, while using the function `mean()` to aggregate.

+The program will then attempt to `View()` the resulting tidy dataset.